Spin speed and strategy is the way to control the fastest game on earth. Millions of chinese people can't be wrong, table tennis is an amazing sport!

 All matches will be played to the best of 5 games.

 Double events played as knock-out rounds.
 If there are 4 or less teams the event will be played in a round-robin format without knock-out.
+Also Performance Classes may be played in this format, depending on schedule and number of entries in the tournament.

 Single events played in a round-robin basis in groups of 3, 4 or 5 players.
 Two players advance from each group to the second stage which will be played in knock-out format.
 In youth and junior classes also players placed 3-5 in the first stage goes to second stage consolation knock-out rounds.